WULF

-WULF (94.3 FM) is a commercial radio station broadcasting a country music format.
-Licensed to Hardinsburg, Kentucky, it serves the southwest suburbs of the Louisville metropolitan area.
-It is owned by Skytower Communications - 94.3, LLC, with studios on West Dixie Avenue in Elizabethtown.
+WULF (94.3 FM) is a commercial radio station licensed to Hardinsburg, Kentucky, United States, and serving the southwest suburbs of the Louisville metropolitan area.
+Owned by Skytower Communications - 94.3, LLC, it features a country music format branded as "94.3 The Wolf".
+Studios are located on West Dixie Avenue in Elizabethtown.

-WULF is a Class C2 FM station.
-It has an effective radiated power (ERP) of 40,000 watts.
 The transmitter is on Sam Dowell Road in Irvington, Kentucky.
 Programming is also heard on 160-watt FM translator W283AK at 104.5 MHz in Elizabethtown.